Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 4. **Modify and Extend**: To customize or extend the app, edit JavaScript files (`app.js`, `login.js`, `searchFilter.js`), CSS files (`appstyle.css`, `darkmode.css`, `loginpage-styles.css`), or HTML files as needed.

 5. **Test Email Data**: The app uses `emails.json` as a mock data source.
 Modify this file to test different email scenarios.

+6. **Troubleshooting**: Clear browser cache if icons or styles do not load correctly.
+Use developer tools to debug JavaScript errors.

 ---